 5 Tips for Getting the Most from Your Credit Card

 Suggests dos and don'ts to manage your credit card account.

-College Credit Card Agreements Search
+College Credit Card Agreements Search (CFPB)

 A tool that provides you access to the complete text of agreements between credit card issuers and educational institutions that provide for the issuance of credit cards to students.

-Credit and Debit Card Blocking (FTC)
+When a Company Blocks Your Credit or Debit Card (FTC)

 Merchants use card "blocking" to make sure that your charges do not exceed your credit limit (credit card) or overdraw your bank account (debit card), leaving them unpaid.
 This site has information on when and why blocking happens and how to avoid it.